-As an experienced HR practitioner and HR Business Partner, you will operate with independence in the day to day performance of the position's responsibilities.
+As an experienced HR practitioner and HR Business Partner within FVAS, you will operate with independence in the day to day performance of the position's responsibilities.
+You will provide guidance to the HR Consultant where appropriate and directly supervise the HR Officer to support their ongoing development.
 You will seek advice and support from the Manager where there are matters that may escalate or have implications beyond the immediate issue.
 Makes timely decisions, communicates effectively while gaining the trust of the team and the business.